opral/monorepo/README.md

     </h4>
 </div>

-Inlang provides developer-first localization infrastructure consisting of dev tools, an editor to manage translations, and automation via CI/CD.
+Inlang provides developer-first localization infrastructure that is built on git.
 Your git repository is the single source of truth for localization.
+The infrastructure consists of dev tools, an editor to manage translations, and automation via CI/CD.

 - [x] No lock-in.
 - [x] One-click setup.